Top 10 ACM Awards Moments

 The ACM Awards always have their share of memorable moments.
 From emotional acceptance speeches to surprise winners, top-notch performances to unexpected duets, fans are buzzing for days after the yearly awards show.

-While there are certainly plenty of notable moments throughout the 50-plus-year history of the ACMs, The Boot has selected the best of the best — the most memorable of the memorable — and created a Top 10 list that includes superstars such as Blake Shelton, Reba McEntire, Rascal Flatts, Kenny Chesney and Loretta Lynn.
-The following moments are certainly ones that won’t easily be forgotten.
+While there are certainly plenty of notable moments throughout the 55-plus-year history of the ACMs, The Boot has selected the best of the best -- the most memorable of the memorable -- and created a Top 10 list that includes superstars such as Blake Shelton, Reba McEntire, Rascal Flatts, Kenny Chesney and Loretta Lynn.
+The following moments are certainly ones that won't easily be forgotten.

-Rascal Flatts and Steve Martin Pay Tribute to Earl Scruggs
+Rascal Flatts and Steve Martin Pay Tribute to Earl Scruggs2012 ACM Awards

-Blake Shelton and Miranda Lambert Win Twice With “Over You”
+Blake Shelton and Miranda Lambert Win Twice With "Over You"2013 ACM Awards

 "I’ll tell you something, I’ve learned so much from this human being standing next to me, a lot of things about myself.
 She blows me away," Shelton said in their acceptance speech for Song of the Year.
 "I used to think I was a decent songwriter until I started hanging out with her, and she really taught me how to write a good song, and this is proof of it.
 Thank you so much baby, I love you.”